 So the movement of a rotor can be used in the opposite direction to generate electrical energy, or simply electricity, from kinetic energy.
 This is a vital concept for both MGUs.
 Let us first look at how this works for the MGU-H, and it will hopefully start to make more sense if it does not already.

-How The MGU-H Works On An F1 Car
+What Is The MGU-H On An F1 Car?

 When the driver releases the accelerator the engine stops working so hard, and there are much less exhaust gases coming out of the waste gate.
 This is not enough to rotate the turbine, so the compressor also stops spinning.
 This is fine, as the engine doesn’t need extra power when the driver is decelerating.
 The problem is when they put the foot down again.